-The Gabonese Republic is organized according to the principle of national sovereignty and to that of the separation of the executive, legislative, and judicial powers.
+The Gabonese Republic is organized according to the principles of national sovereignty, of the separation of the executive, legislative, and judicial powers and that of the State of Law.

-The political parties and groupings participate in the expression of suffrage.
-They form and exercise their activity freely, within the framework established by the law, according to the principles of multiparty democracy.
+The political parties and groups concur in the expression of suffrage.
+They form themselves and exercise their activities freely, within the order established by the law, according to the principles of multipartism.